Updated: July 25, 2019

 After booking the tickets, l started checking out the rates at some of the resorts.
 Yikes!
 Sky-high!
 I think l gave Federico a heart attack or two as the days trickled down and we hadn’t nailed anything down ;-).
 I decided to hang tough as l believed the prices would eventually come down.
 Well, they didn’t.
 Instead they kept rising slowly and he got more nervous and anxious.
 I was too, but l didn’t book it.
 Not till two days before our departure.
 Everyday, l would check the prices on tripadvisor, agoda and booking.com .
 I made it a game.
 I figure every place couldn’t be at full capacity, no matter how popular that destination was.
 In the end, we paid roughly $735 less than when we started looking, so we were happy.
 My back-up plan was that we would just stay at a hotel on Male or Maafushi if we had to.

-You can use this affiliate link to book your own lodging .
+You can use this affiliate link to book your own Maldives Resorts accommodation .

-Or, if you prefer, you can compare with this.
+Or, if you prefer, you can compare Maldives holidays with this link.

 So..
 I hear you groaning and saying to yourself.. “is it even worth it?”.
 The answer is YES in my opinion.
 It is a very special and unspoiled place as of yet, and it’s absolutely stunning.
 If you do your due diligence, you can definitely visit on a budget.
 We hope to be able to visit this island again (after we have scratched off more from our bucket list).